 Despite the scientific interest that the Galápagos Islands have received ever since Darwin visited in 1835, and the numerous observations of the lava cactus, the biology of this plant remains poorly known (4).

 Like all cacti, this succulent plant is capable of storing moisture in its stems when water is available, enabling it to survive periods of drought (6), and the spines, which are actually the leaves of the cactus, provide defense against any plant-eating animals (2).
 The lava cactus flowers very briefly (2), with its cream-coloured blooms opening just before dawn, and usually shrivelling by seven or eight o’clock in the morning (6).

 While the Galápagos are a protected area, and are considered one of the most unspoiled areas remaining on the planet (7), the fauna and flora of these islands still face major threats, such as introduced species, pressure from increasing tourist numbers, and a decline in the maintenance of protective laws (7).
-However, the lava cactus is not currently known to be facing any specific threats, and is considered to be Vulnerable based primarily on its restricted distribution (1).
+However, the lava cactus is not currently known to be facing any specific threats (1).